walkable-server/walkable/README.md

  :join-cardinality {:person/by-id :one
                     :person/pet   :many}}
 ```

-and you can make queries like this:
+then you can make queries like this:

 ```clj
 '[{(:people/all {::sqb/limit    5
                  ::sqb/offset   10